sahibul-nf/educative_app_clone/assets/lessons/install-flutter-and-setup-vscode.md

 # Installing Flutter and Setting up Environment for Coding using VS Code

-## Overview

-Flutter is a mobile app SDK for building high-performance, high-fidelity, apps for iOS and Android, from a single codebase.
-With Flutter, you can easily build beautiful, fast and native mobile apps using the Dart programming language.

-Some advantages of using Flutter include:

-- Hot reload for fast development cycles
-- A rich set of pre-built and customizable widgets
-- Access to native features and APIs
-- High performance and fast rendering

 This guide will walk you through the process of installing Flutter and setting up your environment for coding using Visual Studio Code.

 ## Installing Flutter